KPeng9510/HopaDIFF/README.md

 ## Dataset Download Links

-The huggingface link can be accessed here https://huggingface.co/datasets/KPeng9510/RHAS133/tree/main.
+The huggingface link will be posted afterwards, since it could not be made anonymous.

 ## Setup